ishristov/heroku-apps/README.md

 # Multiple Heroku Apps from the same GutHub repo

-This is a simple example for demostrating how we can manage multiple Heroku apps from the same GitHub repo.
+This is a simple example for demostrating how we can manage multiple Heroku apps from the same Github repo.

 By default Heroku expects a separate repo for each app that gets deployed to Heroku.
 To work around this limitation we can follow the setup shown here.

 ## Create Heroku Apps

-In this example we have apps `app-one` and `app-two` which are both part of the same repo.
+In this example we have the `app-one` and `app-two` apps which are both part of the same repo.
 We want to deploy them to Heroku as separate apps.

-Assuming the `git` repo is already initialized in the root of the project, we should open each project separately, create the Heroku app with a custom `remote` name and add a script for easier deployment to its `package.json`:
+Assuming the git repo is already initialized in the root of the project, we should open each project separately, create the Heroku app for it, add its `remote` Heroku repo url and add a script for easier deployment to its `package.json`:

 ```
 cd app-one
 heroku create
 ```

 This will create an app in Heroku for the `app-one` and will show its name (e.g. `mysterious-tundra-89433`) and its remote url (e.g. `https://git.heroku.com/mysterious-tundra-89433.git`).

-We should also manually add `heroku-one` remote that points to the git repo in Heroku by running `git remote add heroku-one <app-url>` (replace `<app-url>` with the actual repo url).
+We should also manually add `heroku-one` remote that points to the git repo in Heroku by running

+`git remote add heroku-one <app-url>` **Note**: replace `<app-url>` with the actual repo url.

 The last step is to add a `publish` command in the `package.json` which looks like